Board members

 DAVID ELLSWORTH-KELLER, SECRETARY

-David works to provide affordable homeownership opportunities as the Director of the Homeownership Program at Kulshan Community Land Trust in Bellingham, Washington.
+David (he/him) works to provide affordable homeownership opportunities as the Director of the Homeownership Program at Kulshan Community Land Trust in Bellingham, Washington.
 He came to Kulshan CLT and the Northwest following 11 years working with the Champlain Housing Trust in Burlington, Vermont and one year with the Athens Land Trust in Athens, Georgia.
 There he became a Housing and Urban Development (HUD) Certified Housing Counselor.
 He earned a Masters in Management with an emphasis in managing mission-driven organizations from Marlboro College in Vermont.
 He has helped homeowners and homebuyers navigate the process of the purchase and sale contract and closing on over 150 transactions.

 TREASURER